asmacdo/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 ### 2. Create and merge a new PR

 Create and merge a new PR for the commit created in step 1.
-You can force-merge your PR to the locked-down `v1.3.x` if you have admin access to the operator-sdk repo, or ask an administrator to do so.

-### 3. Unlock the `v1.3.x` branch

-Unlock the branch by changing the number of required approving reviewers in the `v.*` branch rule back to 1.
+Once 2 approving reviews are given, unlock the branch by changing the number of required approving reviewers in the `v.*` branch rule back to 1.  the PR.

 ### 4. Create and push a release tag